Part 521 of Title 18 of the New York State Codes, Rules, and Regulations (NYCRR)

 • Perform annual review of compliance program effectiveness

-• Develop annual compliance work plan
+• Develop an annual compliance work plan

 Response and Prevention